andrealdata/sql_portfolio/README.md

 Visualization: Looker<b>

 Key Findings<b>
-  10 High-Risk Accounts Identified<b>
+&nbsp;&nbsp;10 High-Risk Accounts Identified<b>
-  30% of Retail accounts are at high risk of churn, representing $1,032,854 in potential annual revenue loss.<b>
+&nbsp;&nbsp;30% of Retail accounts are at high risk of churn, representing $1,032,854 in potential annual revenue loss.<b>

-  4 Premium Plans at Risk<b>
+&nbsp;&nbsp;4 Premium Plans at Risk<b>
-  These accounts represent $2,190,717 in total value and warrant immediate retention strategies.<b>
+&nbsp;&nbsp;These accounts represent $2,190,717 in total value and warrant immediate retention strategies.<b>

-  11 Low-Risk Accounts<b>
+&nbsp;&nbsp;11 Low-Risk Accounts<b>
-  The majority of these are on the Basic plan and show healthy engagement patterns.<b>
+&nbsp;&nbsp;The majority of these are on the Basic plan and show healthy engagement patterns.<b>

 Methodology
 Data Collection:<b>